KAVIRAJec/AWS-Learnings/06-AWS-Compute-Services/README.md

 - EKS (Elastic Kubernetes Service): Managed Kubernetes service for running containerized applications.
 - Fargate: Serverless compute engine for containers that works with ECS and EKS.
 - Elastic Beanstalk: Platform as a Service (PaaS) for deploying and managing applications.

+## Some Common Concepts:
+1. **AWS Compute Optimizer**
+    - AWS Compute Optimizer is a service that recommends optimal AWS resources for your workloads to reduce costs and improve performance.
+    - It analyzes your resource configurations and utilization metrics to provide recommendations for EC2 instances, Auto Scaling groups, Lambda functions, and EBS volumes.
+    - AWS Compute Optimizer does not work with S3, DynamoDB, EFS, or RDS.
+    - The service uses machine learning algorithms to analyze historical usage patterns and make recommendations based on best practices.
+    - AWS Compute Optimizer helps you right-size your resources, ensuring that you are using the most cost-effective options for your workloads.